mosafly/booking/README.md

 - Node.js (v16 or higher recommended)
 - An active Supabase account
 - An active lomi. account for payment processing
+- An active Resend account for sending email notifications

 ### Installation